ComputerEnchiladas/rc-car/README.md

   "type": "ionic1"
 }
 ```
-Run the npm installer and bower installer
+On your development environemnt run the npm installer and bower installer

 * `> cd <project_root_dir>/mobile`
 * `> npm install`